pryv/dev-site/source/guides/custom-auth.md

 ## Introduction

 Authentication allows you to validate the identity of a registered user attempting to access resources.
-You can add a custom authentication step to your Pryv.io platform that verifies **who** is sending a request to access data.
+You can add a custom authentication step to your Pryv.io platform to verify more information than the access token when sending a request to access data.

 In this guide, we explain how to provide your Pryv.io instance with this feature and how to use it through a particular use case.